Estate Planning

 Most estate planning attorneys recommend both a living trust and a pour-over will for any estate with real property or assets exceeding $100,000 in value.
 The two documents serve complementary functions that neither can perform alone.

-The living trust handles the bulk of the estate — real property, investment accounts, bank accounts, business interests — bypassing probate and providing incapacity protection.
+The living trust handles the bulk of the estate, real property, investment accounts, bank accounts, business interests, bypassing probate and providing incapacity protection.
 The pour-over will serves three functions the trust cannot: naming a guardian for minor children, catching any assets the grantor did not transfer into the trust during their lifetime, and revoking any prior wills that might create conflicting instructions.

-There are limited situations where only a will is sufficient: modest estates under $100,000 in probate-eligible assets where the cost of a trust is disproportionate to the probate savings; situations where all significant assets already bypass probate through beneficiary designations or joint ownership; and states that offer streamlined small estate procedures.
+There are limited situations where only a will is sufficient: modest estates under $100,000 in probate-eligible assets where the cost of a trust is disproportionate to the probate savings; situations where all significant assets already bypass probate through beneficiary designations or joint ownership; and states that offer simplified small estate procedures.
 But for most homeowners and anyone with meaningful assets, the will-plus-trust combination provides the strongest protection.

 Property transfers between spouses or into trusts frequently arise during estate planning.
-If you own real estate that needs to be retitled as part of your estate plan — whether transferring a home into a trust or adjusting ownership after a major life event like a divorce — understanding the deed transfer process is essential.
-A quitclaim deed is the most common instrument for transferring property into a living trust because it transfers the grantor's interest without requiring a title search or warranty of title.
+If you own real estate that needs to be retitled as part of your estate plan, whether transferring a home into a trust or adjusting ownership after a major life event like a divorce, understanding the deed transfer process is essential.
+A quitclaim deed Is the most common instrument for transferring property into a living trust because it transfers the grantor's interest without requiring a title search or warranty of title.

 Does a Living Trust Protect Assets from Lawsuits?